linsheng24/monitoring-workshop/README.md

 # monitoring-workshop

 - Todolist
-  - [ ] set alert to send notification to discord.
+  - [x] Set alert to send notification to discord.
-  - [x] pull metric from app.
+  - [x] Pull metric from app.
-  - [ ] use push gateway to get metric from cronjob.
+  - [x] Use push gateway to get metric from cronjob.
-  - [ ] intergration with thanos.
+  - [ ] Intergration with thanos.
-  - [ ] use terraform to manage dashboards.
+  - [x] Use terraform to manage dashboards.
-  - [ ] opentelemetry
+  - [ ] Opentelemetry

 # Dashboard 規劃